maccs-augsburg/spacedatapython/README_installer.md

 We have to add our images to our dist/ directory.
 We can do this through command line but since we have a lot of images, it would be better to modify the .spec file.

--open the MaccsApplication.spec folder.
+-open the MaccsApplication.spec file.
 Under a = Analysis section:

 Modify the "datas=" section as: